 If you’ve sustained an injury while working, you might be wondering how much you’ll be able to receive with your Pennsylvania workers’ comp benefits.
 This is an important question to ask!
 Finding out more about how payments work under the state’s system will help you decide if you’ll accept workers’ compensation benefits or if you’ll pursue further compensation through a personal injury claim.

-How Much Workers’ Compensation Payments Are in PA
+How Much Does Workers' Comp Pay in PA?

 Workers' compensation payments are not a fixed amount.
 Instead, they are calculated based on a workers’ average weekly wage.
 An average weekly wage generally amounts to about two-thirds the amount a worker earned before their injury.